ikmalsaid/mindful-escapades/README.md

 ## Tips and Release Notes
 - You can always change the image style and the type of voice according to your preferences.
-- This app currently allows only one user to be active at a time.
+- This app operates in Single Session Mode, so only one user should be active at a time to prevent conflicts and issues.
 - If you encounter any problems, click the 'Reset All' button to start a new story.